 4. Consistent Engagement with Op-Eds or Columns

 While daily and weekly newspapers once owned the op-ed space to shape ideas and influence communities, new digital channels have significantly expanded opportunities to reach new audiences.
-Even if your local newspaper editorial sections don’t reach the same size audience as they did 10 or 20 years ago, there are other websites and niche publications eager for quality content who may be happy to share your insights with their readers.
+Even if your local newspaper editorial sections don’t reach the same size audience as they did 10 or 20 years ago, there are other websites and niche publications eager for quality content that may be happy to share your insights with their readers.
 Remember, the focus isn’t always on the number of readers as much as reaching the right readers.

 Identify what publications your ideal audience is reading and reach out to their editorial teams.
 Many may already have an established opinion section or would be happy to share your thoughts in a column (with a valuable link back to your website).

 Take an issue or debate in your industry, choose a side and express your thoughts clearly and effectively.
 This will make your writing stand out and an editor feel compelled to include your op-ed in their publication.
 Once your op-ed or column is published, then be sure leverage your media by posting it on other channels like social media, and include a link on your website and advertise it as much as possible.
 Even though an op-ed is different from a reporter citing you in a news story, you still benefit from having your name and ideas associated with a respected publication.